-- 1) a complainant notifies the appropriate Title IX Coordinator in writing that they would like to withdraw the formal complaint; or - 2) when the respondent is no longer enrolled by the University; or - 3) Specific circumstances prevent the University from gathering evidence sufficient to reach a determination as to the formal complaint or allegations therein.
+- a complainant notifies the appropriate Title IX Coordinator in writing that they would like to withdraw the formal complaint; or - 2) when the respondent is no longer enrolled or employed by the University; or - 3) Specific circumstances prevent the University from gathering evidence sufficient to reach a determination as to the formal complaint or allegations therein.

 In the case a respondent requests a leave or withdrawal from the University after a formal complaint has been filed under 6.
 Sexual and Gender-Based Misconduct Policy, the University may not prohibit a student from taking a leave or withdrawing as it could be considered retaliation under the 2020 Title IX regulations.
-However. should a student request a leave or withdraw after a formal complaint has been filed under 6.
-Sexual and Gender-Based Misconduct Policy, the University reserves the right to complete the Title IX Grievance Procedure or General Sexual Misconduct Process.
+However, should a student request a leave or withdraw after a formal complaint has been filed under 6.
+Sexual and Gender-Based Misconduct Policy, the University reserves the right to complete the Title IX Grievance Procedure or General Sexual Misconduct Process or require that the process be completed prior to the student being permitted to re-enroll.